The Fractional Porous Medium Equation on noncompact Riemannian manifolds: Existence and fundamental estimates for approximate solutions

 \subsection{Nonlinear semigroup in ${L^1(\hn)}$: mild vs.~Weak Dual Solutions}

-The abstract theory in $L^1(\hn)$ developed by Benilan-Crandall-Pazy-Pierre \cite{BCr,BCPbook,CP} does apply to our setting.
-Indeed, we aim at solving an equation of the form $\partial_t u=-\mathcal{L}[\varphi(u)]$, where the operator $\mathcal{L}: {\rm Dom}(\mathcal{L})\subset L^1(\hn)\to L^1(\hn)$, namely the $s$-fractional Laplacian on $M$, is densely defined, linear, and m-accretive, whereas the nonlinearity $\varphi(r)=r^m$ satisfies the standard ``monotonicity conditions''.
-In fact, such a general theory allows to establish existence and uniqueness for a larger class of nonlinearities and operators, but to our purposes it is enough to stick to the choices $\mathcal{L}=(-\Delta_{\hn})^s$ and $\varphi(r)=r^m$.
-More precisely, such operator and nonlinearity satisfy the assumptions of Theorems 3 and 4 of \cite{CP}, which in particular imply that the corresponding nonlinear semigroup is $T$-contractive, or equivalently order preserving (cf.~\cite[Chapter 19.4]{BCPbook}).
+The abstract theory in $L^1(\hn)$ developed by B\'enilan, Br\'ezis, Crandall, Liggett, Pazy, Pierre (see \cite{BCr,CR,CP,V} and references therein) does apply to our setting.
+Indeed, we aim at solving an equation of the form $\partial_t u=-\mathcal{L}[\varphi(u)]$, where the operator $\mathcal{L}: {\rm Dom}(\mathcal{L})\subset L^1(\hn)\to L^1(\hn)$, namely the $s$-fractional Laplacian on $M$, is densely defined, linear, m-accretive and with an order-preserving resolvent, whereas the nonlinearity $\varphi(r)=r^m$ satisfies standard ``monotonicity conditions'' according to \cite{CP}.

+In fact, this general theory allows one to establish existence and uniqueness for a larger class of nonlinearities and operators, but to our purposes it is enough to stick to the choices $\mathcal{L}=(-\Delta_{\hn})^s$ and $\varphi(r)=r^m$.
+More precisely, such a linear operator and nonlinearity satisfy the assumptions of {\cite[Propositions 1 and 2]{CP}, which in particular imply that the corresponding nonlinear operator obtained by composition is also m-accretive (up to an approximation) and its resolvent is order preserving, a property sometimes called $T$-accretivity (see e.g.~\cite[Chapter 10]{V}).
+We shall justify these assertions in the proof of the next proposition.}

 The semigroup solutions obtained by resorting to the above recalled theory, are typically referred to as \it mild solutions\rm, and can be constructed through a suitable \emph{discretization procedure} which gives rise to $L^1$-continuous curves.
-We summarize these results in the following proposition, and for simplicity (since it is enough to our aims) we only focus on nonnegative initial data in $ L^1(M) \cap L^\infty(M) $, although the theory is well suited to treat $ L^1(M)$ data, possibly sign changing.
+We summarize these results in the following proposition, and for simplicity (since it is {more convenient} to our aims) we only focus on nonnegative initial data in $ L^1(M) \cap L^\infty(M) $, although the theory is well suited to treat {also} $ L^1(M)$ data, possibly sign changing.